A reader asked:

 I took out countless pay day loans a few years ago.
 Suddenly they have all come out of the woodwork.
 I now have a court claim arrive from Lantern – for an old Lending Stream loan.

 I have applied to extend the date for defence but am not sure what to put in my defence.
 There are three other accounts outstanding and I’m guessing once they’ve claimed one they will apply for the others.

-Payday lenders don’t often take a customer to court themselves, they tend to sell the debt on to a debt collector such as MotorMile Finance (MMF).
-The general approach to these cases is much the same for all lenders and all debt collectors.
+Payday lenders don’t often take a customer to court themselves, they tend to sell the debt on to a debt collector.
+But the general approach to these cases is much the same whether it is the lender or a debt collector suing you.

 - you may have an affordability complaint about this loan and other payday loans you had from the same lender that you want to be decided by the Financial Ombudsman;